 That accomplishment, coupled with his commitment to helping young Americans, earned him two prestigious honors in 2013.
 In January, he was selected to NBC’s 2013 edition of “The Grio’s 100” list that features African-American industry, sports and community leaders, and he was featured on a segment of NBC’s Today show to help celebrate Black History Month.
 Eight months later, he was at the Waldorf-Astoria in New York City along with Terry Bradshaw, James Worthy, Dave Winfield, Nick Faldo, Shawn Johnson and other renowned athletes at the 28th annual Great Sports Legends Dinner to benefit The Buoniconti Fund to Cure Paralysis.

 “I never sat back and thought about it, but if I can be an inspiration for kids out there – not just African-Americans, but Americans, period – and give them somebody they can look up to, that’s a huge positive.
 I’m a living example of someone who never settled in life for things that people told me I may not ever achieve.
 Some of my own family members told me that I could never be a professional racer.
 I even doubted myself that I would someday be a Top Fuel or Funny Car racer because it just seemed to be so far out of reach.
 That’s what makes all of our accomplishments even more special.”

 Brown lives in Pittsboro, Indiana with his wife Billie Jo and their three children.
 He is active in various community activities, including church, NHRA Junior Drag Racing, Boy Scouts and other youth-related programs.
-Perhaps more impressive than Brown's first world championship and 47 NHRA event titles and 84 No. 1 qualifying positions entering the season is his commitment to faith, family and helping to motivate high school and college students by way of his approximately 30 speaking engagements around the country each year for sponsors Matco Tools and the U.S. Army.
+Perhaps more impressive than Brown’s three world championships, 61 NHRA event titles and 47 No. 1 qualifying positions entering the season is his commitment to faith, family and helping to motivate high school and college students by way of his approximately 30 speaking engagements around the country each year for sponsors Matco Tools and the U.S. Army.